jakeherold/python/miniprojects/README.md

 * D&D Dice Roller

 \t* Simple rolling tool with which dice type to roll, and how many of them.
-....* Should take inputs of the "dX" number (d6, d10, d12, etc) and dice count.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* Should take inputs of the "dX" number (d6, d10, d12, etc) and dice count.
     ....* Will output individual rolls, as well as the sum total ....* To be expanded upon or utilized in some kind of D&D DM tool (because in for a nerd penny, in for a nerd pound, right?).

 * Hangman
 ....* Should have a decent visual depiction in ASCII art (because I've never done that and wanna try)